open-contracting/infrastructure/docs/guidance/using.md

           data->'tender'->'value'->>'currency' as currency,
           data->'tender'->'value'->>'amount' as value

-              /* We us a sub-query in order to select only contracting processes where there is at least one tender/item with a particular classification */
+              /* We use a sub-query in order to select only contracting processes where there is at least one tender/item with a particular classification */
       FROM (
           SELECT DISTINCT data from data
               /* In Kingfisher, OCDS data is sorted as 'json blobs' (jsonb).
 The next line expands the items array into a table we can join against */